dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

  - A unique identifier of the TA

- - Optionally, any metadata to pass to the Agent.
+ - Optionally, any metadata to pass to the OTrP Agent.
 This might include a TAM URI provided in the application manifest, for example.

  - Optionally, any requirements that may affect the choice of TEE,